Our Aims and Programmes

 Deputy Director / Director of Family & Education

 Anastasia de Waal was appointed Deputy Director in November 2009.
 She continues to be the Director of Family and Education at Civitas.
 A social policy analyst, she is also a qualified primary school teacher, trained specifically for teaching in the inner city.
 She is a regular contributor to print and broadcast media, panellist for The Observer and board member of Women's Parliamentary Radio.

 Her publications include Inspection, Inspection, Inspection, 2006; Second Thoughts on the Family, 2008; and Inspecting the Inspectorate, (ed.), 2008.

-Editorial Director / Director of the Curriculum Project
+Editorial Director and Director of Communications